justinHe123/WDFtoTXT/README.md

 	wdftotxt [OPTION]...
 [FILE]...

 Batch converts .wdf files to .txt format, then stores all files in a single output directory.
-Outp ut files will retain the directory hierarchy of input files.
+Output files will retain the directory hierarchy of input files.

-Wrapper around wdf-export utility from renishawWiRE
+This script utilizes the renishawWiRE package by alchem0x2A

 Arguments: